tfgg/yournextmep/_candidates/eu2014/libdem/bruce-tennent.md

 person: bruce-tennent
 region: south-east
 party: libdem
-title: South East - Liberal Democrats - Bruce Tennent
+title: Bruce Tennent is running for MEP in South East for the Liberal Democrats
 incumbent: false
 ---